 10 big fresh sage leaves, thinly chopped (plus extra to fry and serve)

 ⅛ teaspoon of white pepper

 28.2 ounces (800 g) of good quality store-bought (or homemade!) gnocchi

 300g (10.5 oz) of smoked Scamorza cheese (also called Scamorza Affumicata), sliced into 0.2 inch (0.5 cm) thick slices

 - Place the pumpkin cubes, shallots, and garlic cloves (make sure you leave the skin on) on a sheet pan or parchment-lined oven tray.
 Drizzle 2 tablespoons of extra-virgin olive oil and toss to coat.

 - Bake in the oven for 30 minutes until golden and caramelized.

-- Drain the gnocchi, transfer them back to the pot.
-Add the pumpkin sauce, 1/2 cup of cooking water and chopped sage leaves.
+- Drain the gnocchi, and transfer them back to the pot.
+Add the pumpkin sauce, 1/2 cup of cooking water, and chopped sage leaves.
 Stir until well combined.

 - Optional step: fry some extra sage leaves in melted butter to serve.

 - Serve piping hot with a glass of chilled Chenin-based wine such as Savennières, Vouvray, or Stellenbosch.

 Feel free to add more cooking water to the pumpkin sauce to adjust the consistency of the sauce to your liking.

 - Diet: Vegetarian